Gorongosa National Park, Moçambique - Things to Do in Gorongosa National Park

 Top Things to Do in Gorongosa National Park

-Game Drives on the Floodplains
+Game Drives in the Floodplains

-Mount Gorongosa Hiking and Rainforest Exploration
+Mount Gorongosa Hiking Expedition

 Community Cultural Experiences

-Scientific Research Center Visits
+Scientific Research Center Tours

 Getting There